A simulation-based design optimization library

 PyOPUS provides several optimization algorithms (Coordinate Search, Hooke-Jeeves, Nelder-Mead Simplex, Successive Approximation Simplex, PSADE (global), MADS, …).
 Optimization algorithms can be fitted with plugins that are triggered at every function evaluation and have full access to the internals of the optimization algorithm.

 PyOPUS has a large library of optimization test functions that can be used for optimization algorithm development.
 The functions include benchmark sets by Moré-Garbow-Hillstrom, Lukšan-Vlček (nonsmooth problems), Karmitsa (nonsmooth problems), Moré-Wild, global optimization problems by Yao, Hedar, and Yang, problems used in the developement of MADS algorithms, and an interface to thousands of problems in the CUTEr/CUTEst collection.
 Benchmark results can be converted to data profiles that visualize the relative performance of optimization algorithms.

 The pyopus.simulator module currently supports SPICE OPUS, HSPICE, and SPECTRE (supports OP, DC, AC, TRAN, and NOISE analyses, as well as, collecting device properties like Vdsat).
 The interface is simple can be easily extended to support any simulator.

-PyOPUS provides sensitivity analysis, parameter screening, worst case performance analysis, worst case distance analysis (deterministic approximation of parametric yield), and Monte Carlo analysis (statistical approximation of parametric yield).
+At a higher elvel of abstraction PyOPUS provides sensitivity analysis, parameter screening, worst case performance analysis, worst case distance analysis (deterministic approximation of parametric yield), and Monte Carlo analysis (statistical approximation of parametric yield).
 Designs can be sized efficiently across a large number of corners.
-Finally, automated design for achieving a parametric yield target is also available.
+PyOPUS fully automates the procedure for finding a circuit that exhibits the desired parametric yield.
 Most of these procedures can take advantage of parallel computing which significantly speeds up the process.